Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-PaintBuilder, a builder class for creating paint values for SVG elements.
-This class is used to specify the value of the stroke or fill attributes for various SVG shapes and elements when filling them with any paint, pattern, or gradient.
+This article explains how to use PaintBuilder, a builder class for creating paint values for SVG elements.
+This class is used to specify the value of the stroke or fill attributes for SVG shapes and elements when applying colors, patterns, or gradients.

-PaintServerId() method of the PaintBuilder class sets the color fill for the paint server by Id.
+PaintServerId() method of the PaintBuilder class sets the fill value to reference a paint server by its Id.

 1using Aspose.Svg.Builder;